idaholab/moose/modules/solid_mechanics/doc/content/source/timeintegrators/DirectCentralDifference.md

-# CentralDifferenceDirect
+# DirectCentralDifference

-!syntax description /Executioner/TimeIntegrator/CentralDifferenceDirect
+!syntax description /Executioner/TimeIntegrator/DirectCentralDifference

 ## Overview

-`CentralDifferenceDirect` applies a time integrator for central difference in which the acceleration used for the solution update is calculated directly from the residual forces.
+`DirectCentralDifference` applies a time integrator for central difference in which the acceleration used for the solution update is calculated directly from the residual forces.

 \begin{equation}
     \begin{aligned}